Genusbiz/docs/developers/defining-the-application-model/object-class/modify-an-object--or-identifier-domain/security.md

 ## Security

-Defines the maximum set of permissions that can be granted to any user account to an object, and if permissions can be granted to individual security groups and user accounts.
+Defines the maximum set of permissions that can be granted to any user account to an object, and if permissions can be granted to individual security groups.

 **Maximum Permissions**